nelson-gildenmeister/SunriseAlarm/README.md

+## Introduction
+This project implements a sunrise alarm clock that allows a user to wake up gradually via slow dimming up of a plugged in lamp.
+The code is used in conjunction with the following hardware: raspberrypi, dimmer module, oled display, 4-button module, 120V socket.
+A descriptive parts list appears at the bottom of this README.

 ## Host Ubuntu VM install on VmWare:
 Don't install VMware Tools (to get copy/paste, etc.).
 Use open-vm-tools-desktop if using a GUI or for command line use open-vm-tools and then restart: sudo apt update && sudo apt -y install open-vm-tools-desktop